damianhakert/damianhakert.github.io/source/culture/internal-feedback/index.html.md

 1. Peer mentality, even at the highest level of management
 1. The company is flat enough to encourage true collaboration which is vital to growth

-#### What would make you leave (what should we avoid in the future)?
+#### What would make you leave (what should we avoid in the future if possible)?
 If the following were to happen, I would consider leaving GitLab:

 1. Stagnation of career path, no opportunities to advance
 1. Pay decrease, not paid appropriately, below market pay
 1. Lack of respect
-1. Leaders not leading, big leadership changes, no clear direction
+1. Leaders not leading, no clear direction
 1. Too many restrictions on side projects
 1. Changing the values or culture
 1. The “spirit” leaves the team